diegozanon/blode/README.md

 The Node.js application reads the blog posts written with the [Markdown](http://daringfireball.net/projects/markdown/) syntax and compile them to HTML.
 Since its a SPA made with Angular, blode also pre-render the pages to improve SEO.
 For deployment, the content is gzipped and uploaded to Amazon S3.

-## Why a static site and not Wordpress?
+## Why a static site generator and not Wordpress?
 You can use [Jekyll](http://jekyllrb.com/) or [another](http://www.sitepoint.com/6-static-blog-generators-arent-jekyll/) static website generator, but please, don't use Wordpress for blogging!
 Static websites doesn't need a dedicated server neither a database.
 This means an extremely fast and cheap website.
 Also, you don't need to worry about security and server updates.
 You can read more reasons [here](http://www.sitepoint.com/wordpress-vs-jekyll-might-want-make-switch/).

 ## Features